Unipotent morphisms

-The ranks of $K$ and $\overline{W}$ are less than that of $V$.
-By induction, they are complete $f$-graded flags.
-By Example \ref{ex:polynomial}, $V$ is a complete $f$-graded flag.

-For the last statement, it suffices to realize every $f$-graded complete flag $V_{\bullet}$ as the direct summand of a trivially graded complete flag.
+For \eqref{PI:ulflag:flagO}, it suffices to show that the vector bundle $V$ underlying every $f$-graded complete flag $V_{\bullet}$ is a direct summand of a vector bundle $W$ which admits a trivially graded complete flag structure.
 We proceed by induction on $n$, the length of $V_\bullet$.
 If $n=0$, then the result is trivial.
-If $n>0$, then we may write $V_{\bullet}$ as an extension
+If $n>0$, then we may write $V$ as an extension